Why invest in Multi-Asset Plus Funds?

 Our multi-asset investment experts review August’s markets and the impact they have on multi-asset portfolios, as well as what investors can expect going forward.

-Explore our other multi-asset fund ranges
+Meet our multi-asset fund range team.

-Aviva Investors MAF Core: Multi-asset fund range
+MAF Core: Multi-asset fund range

-Aviva Investors MAF Stewardship
+MAF Stewardship

 THIS IS A MARKETING COMMUNICATION